getsentry/sentry-docs/src/collections/_documentation/guides/tutorials/integrate-backend/handled_vs_unhandled.md

 2. You can place the capture_message option anywhere within your app.
 For the sake of this example, we've added it to the same function, `HandledErrorView` and replaced `capture_exception`.

-3. Once the app runs and to trigger a handled issue is as simpple as clicking or going to this link `http://localhost:8000/handled`.
+3. Once the app runs and to trigger a handled issue is as simple as clicking or going to this link `http://localhost:8000/handled`.

 4. Within your issues stream, you can find the exact issue using the event_id generated (mentioned above).